angrykoala/node-wizardry-book/basic-topics/introduction-to-js-and-es6.md

 console.log("The dolphin said");
 ```

-`setTimeout` is a JS built-in function that executes the callback after the given time \(in ms\) pass.
+`setTimeout` is a js built-in function that executes the callback after the given time \(in ms\) pass.
 In this case, it will execute onFinish after one second.

 Intuitively, you may think that setTimeout will wait 1 second,  _"So Long, and Thanks for All the Fish"_ will be logged, and afterwards, _"The dolphin said"_.
 However, if you execute the example you'll see that _"The dolphin said"_ is logged right away, and after 1 second, the other message is shown.